beccam/quickstart-csharp/README.md

 ## Connect to your cluster

-All of our code is contained in the `GettingStarted` class.
+All of our code is contained in the `Program` class.
 Note how the main method creates a session to connect to our cluster and runs the CRUD operations against it.
-Replace the default parameters in `CqlSession.builder()` with your own hostname, port and datacenter.
+Replace the default parameter in `Cluster.Builder()` with your own contact point.

 ```csharp
 // TO DO: Fill in your own host, port, and data center